iroha-one/odoo-docs-ja/_sources/developer/howtos/rdtraining/B_acl_irrules.rst.txt

 or a *visibility* feature before using it:

-* *Visibility* features mean a user can still access the model or record otherwise, either through an other part of the interface or by :doc:`perform operations remotely using RPC <../../webservices/odoo>`, things might just not be visible in the web interface in some contexts.
+* *Visibility* features mean a user can still access the model or record otherwise, either through another part of the interface or by :doc:`performing operations remotely using RPC <../../misc/api/odoo>`, things might just not be visible in the web interface in some contexts.
 * *Security* features mean a user can not access records, fields or operations.